PurpleKingdomGames/indigo/indigo/docs/information/performance.md

 2. Give all of the sprites the same animation key;
 3. Only update the animation of the master sprite;
 4. All the others will be animated identically but with no additional event or animation processing cost.

+#### Animate with Clips

+If possible, swap Sprites for Clips which are much cheaper to run.

 #### Manually cache groups